-This article will provide a guideline for selection of metallic pipe flanges, and provides information on pressure-temperature ratings, dimensions, tolerances, materials, marking, and testing of flanges and flanged fittings in sizes NPS 1/2 to 48, and classes 150 to 2500 which can be used in conjunction with ASME B16.5, B16.47, B31.3, B31.4, and B31.8.
+This article will provide a guideline for the selection of metallic pipe flanges, and provides information on pressure-temperature ratings, dimensions, tolerances, materials, marking, and testing of flanges and flanged fittings in sizes NPS 1/2 to 48, and classes 150 to 2500 which can be used in conjunction with ASME B16.5, B16.47, B31.3, B31.4, and B31.8.

-Pressure Temperature Rating:
+Pressure Temperature Rating of Flanges

-- Ratings for the applicable materials listed in ASME B16.5, Table 1A shall be the maximum allowable working gage pressures at temperatures shown in Table 2 of the same standard.
+The Pressure-Temperature ratings for the applicable materials listed in ASME B16.5, Table 1A shall be the maximum allowable working gage pressures at temperatures shown in Table 2 of the same standard.
 The basis for establishing ratings shall be the minimum wall thickness, which shall be in accordance with ASME B16.5, Annexure D. The material groupings are based on closely matched allowable and yield strength values.

-Flange Dimensional Standards:
+Flange Dimensional Standards

-- The following dimensional standards shall apply to metallic flanges, and bolthole patterns of non metallic companion flanges:
+The following dimensional standards shall apply to metallic flanges and bolthole patterns of non-metallic companion flanges:

-o ASME B16.1, for integral cast iron flanges and blind flanges
+- ASME B16.1, for integral cast iron flanges and blind flanges

-o ASME B16.5, Classes 150, 300, 600, 900, 1500 up to NPS 24 and class 2500 up to NPS 12.
+- ASME B16.5, Classes 150, 300, 600, 900, and 1500 up to NPS 24, and class 2500 up to NPS 12.
 Class 400 carbon steel flanges shall not be used.

-o Series B supersedes API 605 in sizes NPS 26 to 60.
+- Series B supersedes API 605 in sizes NPS 26 to 60.
 Series B is used for pipelines and is restricted to flanges used for joints.

-o MSS SP-44 shall be used for steel pipeline flanges for sizes smaller than ASME B16.47 where the material grade is not listed in ASME B16.5
+- MSS SP-44 shall be used for steel pipeline flanges for sizes smaller than ASME B16.47 where the material grade is not listed in ASME B16.5

-o Flanges of unlisted materials and flanges not covered by the above standards shall be designed in accordance with ASME Section VIII Div 1, Appendix 2, and for blind flanges, in accordance with ASME Section VIII Div 1, Section UG-34
+- Flanges of unlisted materials and flanges not covered by the above standards shall be designed in accordance with ASME Section VIII Div 1, Appendix 2, and for blind flanges, in accordance with ASME Section VIII Div 1, Section UG-34

 - Tolerances for flanges shall be in accordance with ASME B16.5, section 7 for flanges up to NPS 24, and ASME B16.47 for flanges over NPS 24.

-o Dimensions for facings shall be in accordance with ASME B16.5, Table 4 for flat face, raised face, and tongue and groove flanges, and Table 5 for ring joint flanges.
+Dimensions for flange facings shall be in accordance with ASME B16.5, Table 4 for flat face, raised face, and tongue and groove flanges, and Table 5 for ring joint flanges.
 These tables shall be used in conjunction with ASME B16.5, Figure 7.

-o Flat face flanges, with full-face gaskets, shall be used when one or both of the mating flanges in a joint are ASME B16.1.
+Flat-face flanges, with full-face gaskets, shall be used when one or both of the mating flanges in a joint are ASME B16.1.
 Class 125 gray cast iron, aluminum, or plastic, can be over-stressed by bearing against a raised face.
 Adapter rings may be necessary in some cases, to level off the surface, for mating equipment.

-o Flanges in Class 900 and higher ratings
+- Flanges in Class 900 and higher ratings

-o Design temperatures in excess of 480 °C
+- Design temperatures in excess of 480 °C

-o Hazardous fluid mediums
+- Hazardous fluid mediums

 Tongue-and-groove facing, and male-and-female facing joints, shall not be used except in high-pressure service, or when it is necessary to match existing equipment.

 Flanges shall be finished in accordance with MSS SP-6, and ASME B46.1.
 Table I provides acceptable ranges of contact surface finishes for each type of gasket and service.
 The surface finishes shall be in Ra, Roughness average, expressed in micrometers, followed by micro-inches.

-o Ring joint flanges shall have flat-bottom type grooves in accordance with ASME B16.20.
+Ring joint flanges shall have flat-bottom type grooves in accordance with ASME B16.20.

-Bore of Welding Neck Flanges and Hub Design
+The bore of Welding Neck Flanges and Hub Design

 Flange Material Limitations

-o Flanges and flanged fittings shall be castings, forgings, or plates.
+- Flanges and flanged fittings shall be castings, forgings, or plates.

-o Bolting materials shall conform to ASME B16.5, Table 1B.
+- Bolting materials shall conform to ASME B16.5, Table 1B.

-o The material for flanges in pipeline service shall be suitable for welding.
+- The material for flanges in pipeline service shall be suitable for welding.
 The carbon equivalents shall match the pipe material.

 Carbon Steel Flanges

-o Carbon steel flanges shall not be used in services over 425 °C.
+- Carbon steel flanges shall not be used in services over 425 °C.

 Low and Intermediate Alloy Steel Flanges

-o Material for Low alloy steel flanges (11/4 Cr – 1/2 Mo) shall be ASTM A 182-F11.
+- Material for Low alloy steel flanges (11/4 Cr – 1/2 Mo) shall be ASTM A 182-F11.
 Material for intermediate alloy steel flanges (11/2 Cr – 5 Mo) shall be ASTM A 182-F5.

 Stainless Steel and Non-ferrous Flanges

-o Usually, weldneck flanges shall match the metallurgy of the pipe in any material class.
+Usually, weld neck flanges shall match the metallurgy of the pipe in any material class.
 Austenitic stainless steels, however, may in certain cases be interchangeable.
 For example, type 347 and 321 stainless steels are compatible.
 Flanges that are double stamped, or double graded, and are so marked.
 For example, low carbon grades such as 304L, and 316L may be substituted, for the ‘straight’ grade, provided that the ‘L’ grade meets the physical requirements of the application.

 Pipeline Service Flanges

-o Flanges for pipeline service shall match SMYS, and carbon equivalency specified in ASME B31.4 and B31.8.
+- Flanges for pipeline service shall match SMYS, and carbon equivalency specified in ASME B31.4 and B31.8.

 NACE Service Flanges

-High Strength Material Flanges for Pipeline Service
+High-Strength Material Flanges for Pipeline Service

-o High strength materials are fittings for API Std.
+- High-strength materials are fittings for API Std.
 5L pipe Grade X42 to X65.

-o When future material classes are generated, threaded flanges shall be added to material classes for threaded service, generally for mating equipment, and transitions between threaded and flanged piping.
+- When future material classes are generated, threaded flanges shall be added to material classes for threaded service, generally for mating equipment, and transitions between threaded and flanged piping.

-o Threaded flanges shall be limited to size NPS 2 and smaller in hazardous service.
+- Threaded flanges shall be limited to size NPS 2 and smaller in hazardous service.

 Socket weld Flanges

-o Slip-on flanges shall be welded at the front and back of the hub, but not on the sealing face.
+Slip-on flanges shall be welded at the front and back of the hub, but not on the sealing face.

 Slip-on flanges and reducing slip-on flanges shall not be used in the following services:

-o Severe cyclic conditions.
+- Severe cyclic conditions.
 See ASME B31.3, paragraph 300.2.

-o Design temperatures above 230 °C, or where the corrosion allowance exceeds 3 mm
+- Design temperatures above 230 °C, or where the corrosion allowance exceeds 3 mm

-o ASME B16.5 Class 400 or higher rating
+- ASME B16.5 Class 400 or higher rating

-o In hydrogen service with a hydrogen partial pressure above 690 kPa, flanges shall have a predrilled 3 mm diameter hole to vent the space between the pipe OD and the flange bore.
+- In hydrogen service with a hydrogen partial pressure above 690 kPa, flanges shall have a predrilled 3 mm diameter hole to vent the space between the pipe OD and the flange bore.

 Lapped Joint Flanges

 The stub end shall match the material of the pipe.
 Stub ends for lapped joint flanges, if fabricated by welding, shall be made with full penetration welds.

-o The disadvantage of this joint is that it is sensitive to external stress.
+The disadvantage of this joint is that it is sensitive to external stress.
 Lapped joint flanges shall not be used in severe cyclic conditions.

-o Orifice flanges shall conform to this standard and ASME B16.36.
+- Orifice flanges shall conform to this standard and ASME B16.36.

-o Orifice flanges shall be weldneck flanges.
+- Orifice flanges shall be weld neck flanges.

 The following shall be included in the purchase description for flanges:

-o Type of flange
+- Type of flange

-o Dimensional standard
+- Flange Dimensional standard

-o Flange facing
+- Flange facing

-o Contact surface finish
+- Contact surface finish

-o Material grade
+- Material grade

-o Additional material and testing requirements, if applicable
+- Additional material and testing requirements, if applicable

-o Nominal size of flange
+- Nominal size of the flange

 Flanges and flanged fittings shall be marked in accordance with MSS SP-25.
 The following shall be included in the marking:

-o Pressure rating class
+- Pressure rating class

-o ASME B16 designation
+- ASME B16 designation

-o Nominal pipe size
+- Nominal pipe size

-o The letter ‘R’ and the corresponding ring groove number for ring joint flanges
+- The letter ‘R’ and the corresponding ring groove number for ring joint flanges

-o Type of flange facing
+- Type of flange facing

-o Schedule or wall thickness for weld-neck flanges
+- Schedule or wall thickness for weld-neck flanges